minio/docs/source/reference/minio-mc/mc-retention-clear.rst

       settings for a specific version or for all versions of the object.

 .. mc-cmd:: --default
+   :optional:

-   *Optional* Clears the default object lock settings for the bucket specified to :mc-cmd:`~mc retention clear ALIAS`.
+   Clears the default object lock settings for the bucket specified to :mc-cmd:`~mc retention clear ALIAS`.

    If specifying :mc-cmd:`~mc retention clear --default`, :mc:`mc retention clear` ignores all other flags.

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Recursively clears the object lock settings for all objects in the specified :mc-cmd:`~mc retention clear ALIAS` path.
+   Recursively clears the object lock settings for all objects in the specified :mc-cmd:`~mc retention clear ALIAS` path.

    Mutually exclusive with :mc-cmd:`~mc retention clear --version-id`.